Joe Biden sexual misconduct allegation: Accounts by Reade's associates

-On April 12, 2020, a New York Times article reported that the publication had conducted interviews with Reade, several of her friends, lawyers, nearly two dozen people who worked with Biden in the early 1990s, and seven women who accused him of kissing, hugging, or touching them in ways that had made them feel uncomfortable.
+On April 12, 2020, a New York Times article reported interviews with Reade, several of her friends, lawyers, people who worked with Biden in the early 1990s, and seven women who accused him of kissing, hugging, or touching them in ways that had made them feel uncomfortable.
 The seven women did not have any new information to add about their experiences.
 Still, several did acknowledge that they believed the account by Reade.
 During the course of conducting its interviews and reporting, The Times said no other allegations of sexual assault by Biden had surfaced.
 There was no pattern of sexual misconduct that they could find.
 One friend said that Reade had told her about the alleged assault in 1993, while another said that Reade told her in 2008 that Biden had touched her inappropriately and that "she'd had a traumatic experience while working in his office".
 The New York Times story included two former interns who said they remembered Reade "suddenly changing roles and no longer overseeing them" at the same time Reade said she had been "abruptly reassigned".

 Anonymous individuals who said that they have heard from Reade previously were reported in The New York Times and in other outlets.
 Due to a lack of identification, it is unknown which of these anonymous individuals overlap.
 The Associated Press reported in April that it spoke with two more people who said Reade had told them parts of her story years ago, publishing their accounts anonymously.
 One was told of the alleged assault in 1993, and another remembers hearing of "sexual harassment" in 2007 or 2008.
 The Washington Post spoke to "a friend, a former intern for another lawmaker", who said that Reade had alleged an assault soon after it happened.
 CNN spoke to a friend of Reade's who had previously interned for Senator Ted Kennedy, who says she was told of both sexual harassment and sexual assault at the time, and that in 2019, she had advised Reade to only go public about harassment, not assault.

 Joseph Backholm was friends with Reade between 2002 and 2004 during law school.
-He said in late May 2020 that Reade had told him "When I was in Washington, D.C.
-I was sexually assaulted by someone you would know".
+He said in late May 2020 that Reade had told him, "When I was in Washington, D.C.
+I was sexually assaulted by someone you would know."
 Backholm said at the time Reade went by the name Tara McCabe and said he realized he knew Biden's accuser only after recognizing her from the Megyn Kelly interview.